Nightcorexx/DH2StardustLogs/README.md

 And voilà.
 The "magic" starts.

-Please note that you need to have java 14 installed for this to work.
-I could compile it with an older version (smth like Java 8) but I just can't be bothered right now.
+Please note that you need to have Java 8 or newer installed.